nanross/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first github repository.
+Let's get started with GitHub.

-README.md was just edited manually.
-This file was modified locally.
+This line was modified manually during conflicts resolution.

+New line was added locally.